 #5.
 A Serious Injection Site Reaction

 At #5 in the most interesting medical case in neurology is this serious skin lesion.
 After a subcutaneous interferon injection, this 30-year-old patient with a history of multiple sclerosis developed this skin site reaction.
-“We had a patient with reactions very similar, on each thigh” says one registered nurse and Figure 1 member.
-“I have MS and this happened to me,” shares another Figure 1 member.
+“We had a patient with reactions very similar, on each thigh” said one registered nurse and Figure 1 member.
+“I have MS and this happened to me,” shared another Figure 1 member.